MewsSystems/fiscalization-greece/README.md

 # Mews.Fiscalization.Greece

 ## Description
-This library is providing a client to submit data to greek fiscal authorities - https://www.aade.gr/mydata.
+This library is providing a client to submit data to greek fiscal authorities.
+For more info see https://www.aade.gr/mydata.

 ## Key features
 - No Greek abbreviations.